aguirrealvaro/code-guidelines/doc.md

 ### Custom hooks

 Separating the UI from logic is almost always a good strategy, it's strongly preferred that we adbstract our logic into custom hooks to reduce file size, simplify testing and refactoring, and promote code reusability.
-When hooks become large(size TBD) they need to be broken into smaller, more maintainable hooks, just like any other component.
+When hooks become large (size TBD) they need to be broken into smaller, more maintainable hooks, just like any other component.

 - #### Focus on reusability when building custom hooks

 * When making a custom hook, prioritize designing your hook to be generalized enough to be used elsewhere in the codebase.
-If your hook can be used elsewhere, add it the the `blockfi-ui/src/hooks` directory.
+If your hook can be used elsewhere, add it the the `/src/hooks` directory.
 For hooks that are highly specific for a particular task i.e: Extracting component-specific logic, put your hook into a `./hooks` directory at the root of the parent directory the hook is being used.

 ### Returning | When and when not to do so implicitly